-THQ Inc. (THQIQ), the maker of “Saints Row” and “Company of Heroes” video-game franchises, won court approval of a revised, longer bankruptcy sale process and loan to help fund operations after reaching an agreement with creditors.
+THQ Inc. (THQIQ:US), the maker of “Saints Row” and “Company of Heroes” video-game franchises, won court approval of a revised, longer bankruptcy sale process and loan to help fund operations after reaching an agreement with creditors.

 U.S. Bankruptcy Judge Mary F. Walrath at a hearing today in Wilmington, Delaware, approved guidelines that will govern the sale of the company’s assets at a bankruptcy auction and the company’s $37.5 million bankruptcy loan.